JavaScript Logical Operators

 In this example, the eligible is true so !eligible returns false.
 And since the required is true, the !required returns false.

 When you apply the ! operator to a non-Boolean value.
-The ! operator first converts the value to a boolean value and then negates it.
+The ! operator converts the value to a boolean value and then negates it.

 The following example shows how to use the ! operator: